-No medical test available to check for social anxiety disorder.
+No medical test is available to check for social anxiety disorder.
 The trained psychiatrist will diagnose social phobia from a description of your symptoms.
-Psychiatrist can also diagnose social phobia after examining certain behavioral patterns.
+Psychiatrists can also diagnose social phobia after examining certain behavioural patterns.

-Book your appointment with Dr. Sagnik Mukherjee, neuropsychiatrist in Kolkata During your appointment, Doctor will ask you to explain your symptoms.
+Book your appointment with Dr Sagnik Mukherjee, the best psychiatrist in Kolkata.
+During your appointment, the Doctor will ask you to explain your symptoms.
 They will also ask you to talk about situations that cause your symptoms.
-The criteria for social anxiety disorder includes:
+The criteria for social anxiety disorder include:

 - a constant fear of social situations due to fear of humiliation or embarrassment